 Like alcohol, cannabis has specific legislation for how it can be consumed and when.
-And now that the weather is better, it may be time for a refresher on the penalties for cannabis use.
+Now that the weather is getting better, it may be time for a refresher on the penalties for cannabis use.

-One of the biggest concerns for Canadians when the legislation legalizing the substance was passed was the impact it would have on drivers, and driving under the influence of cannabis.
-Just like alcohol, there is an amount that is considered the legal amount – anything higher and you could be charged with a criminal offence.
+One of the biggest concerns for Canadians when the law legalizing the substance was passed was the impact it would have on drivers, and driving under the influence of cannabis.
+Just like alcohol, there is an amount that is considered the legal amount - anything higher than that, and you could be charged with a criminal offence.

 Being found over the legal limit of cannabis would fall under a criminal charge of impaired driving.
 As outlined on the Mothers Against Drunk Driving website, the legal limits are:

-Also outlined on the website are the penalties associated with a conviction of impaired driving.
-The consequences range from fines and a few days imprisonment all the way to 5 or 10 years of imprisonment.
+Also outlined on the website are the penalties associated with a conviction for impaired driving.
+The consequences range from fines and a few days imprisonment all the way to five to 10 years of imprisonment.
 The penalties are applied depending on how the charge is being tried in court.

-If it’s a less serious situation, the case may be tried as a summary conviction, which means you may face less severe penalties.
+If it's a less serious situation, the case may be tried as a summary conviction, which means you may face less severe penalties.
 The case may also be tried as an indictable offence, which means more severe penalties such as incarceration.
-The charge can also be tried as a hybrid offence, which means either sentencing options can apply.
+The charge could also be tried as a hybrid offence, which means either sentencing option can apply.